Andres Lacson: Mayor of Concepcion, Tarlac

 On 2014, Lacson opens Concepcion for business despite lack of national government support.
 He said he has laid down the welcome carpet to big local and foreign businesses and industries to put itself at par with the more progressive urban areas of the province, like Tarlac City.
 On the 32nd death anniversary of Benigno “Ninoy” Aquino Jr., some people have suggested renaming his birthplace Concepcion after him.
 Some residents expressed belief that the passage of a law renaming Concepcion after Ninoy would be smoother with his son Noynoy Aquino being the president at that time.
 However, Lacson clarified that there is still no move to change the name of the town that was named after the Immaculate Conception.
 While the move to rename the town after Ninoy is not yet clear, Lacson noted that Concepcion is the first town in the Philippines to erect a monument honoring Ninoy.
 In October 2015, Lacson, together with Senator Bam Aquino and other Tarlac local officials, inaugurated the 101st Negosyo Center in Concepcion.
 Bam Aquino is the main author of Republic Act 10644, or the Go Negosyo Act, which mandates the creation of Negosyo Centers in all provinces, cities and municipalities in the country.

 On 2016, Lacson earned his certificate in the Municipal Leadership and Governance Program of the Development Academy of the Philippines, which conducted the program in partnership with the Zuellig Family Foundation and the Department of Health.
 The program ran from January to March 2016.
 In his speech during the inauguration of a newly upgraded health center in Concepcion, Lacson recalled that when SM was applying for business permits to put up a Savemore facility in their town, in jest, told them that they could also help in the renovation of the health centers.
-Weeks after his joke, the ocular inspection team of SM came and the renovation plans began taking place.
+Weeks after his joke, the inspection team of SM arrived and the renovation was started.
 On 2017, Lacson, along with the Department of Labor and Employment (DOLE) Tarlac officials, led the distribution of Negokarts and starter kits to recipients, who were various ambulant vendors and woman cosmetology TESDA graduates.
 The Negokarts are enhanced roving food cart businesses while the starter kits are start-up kits for cosmetology-related livelihood.
 The Negokart Project and Kabuhayan Starter Kits are livelihood flagship programs of DOLE.
 On the same year, Lacson signed the Manifesto of Support for the Build, Build, Build Program of Philippine president Rodrigo Duterte, along with the other leaders of Tarlac province, during the third leg of the Clark Development Stakeholders’ Roadshow held at the Widus Hotel in Clark Freeport Zone.

 In January 2020, Lacson, along with other local government officials and administrators of the Tarlac State University (TSU), led the groundbreaking ceremony of the TSU Concepcion Extension Campus.
 The construction of the extension campus is considered a legacy project of Lacson where 75 million pesos from their local funds is budgeted and hopes to accommodate around 500 enrollees by 2021, its target year of operation.